 The Indian Pacific is an Australian passenger rail service that connects Sydney with Perth (on the west coast).
 This is considered to be one of the few truly transcontinental trains in the world and probably the coolest way to travel to Perth.

 NSW TrainLink’s XPT and XPLORER link Sydney with Melbourne, Brisbane, and Canberra.

 Australia is a safe country with a low crime rate.

-Maintain safety in Sydney by wearing sunscreen, hats, sunnies, and light clothing while going out into the Australian sun.
-Sunrays are dangerous being ever-so-close to the equator.
+Maintain safety in Sydney by packing sun-protective gear for Australia – sunscreen, hats, sunnies, and light clothing – while going out into the Ozzie sun.
+The sun’s rays are dangerous being ever-so-close to the equator.
 Drink water and always carry fluids on you.
-A sure-fire way to destroy your trip is by ending up in the hospital with dehydration symptoms.
+A sure-fire way to destroy your trip is by ending up in the hospital with dehydration symptoms. australia

 Swim between the flags on the beach.
 Oftentimes, shark nets are used on popular beaches for protection.
 Ocean rescue can easily see you when you are with the crowd if any trouble were to arise.